-Welcome to the University of Northern Iowa's School of Kinesiology, Allied Health and Human Services!
+Welcome to the University of Northern Iowa's School of Kinesiology, Allied Health and Human Services (KAHHS)!
 With historic roots dating to the 1870s, our academic program has established itself as a leader in providing quality professional education experiences in the areas of athletic training; health; leisure, youth and human services; and physical education.
 Our faculty is dedicated to providing students with an outstanding educational experience that is linked to the highest standards of professional service.

 When you come to UNI, you'll find a friendly atmosphere and scholarship of the highest quality.
 You will learn from professors who are leaders in their fields of study.
 In and out of the classroom, you'll have access to state-of-the-art technology.
 Your classroom experience will be augmented by the many student organizations and international opportunities that form UNI's culture of excellence and service.